Peterliang233/go-web-blog/README.md

 # go-web-blog
-This is a go-web-blog backend part,I want to use it as my personal blog, I will gradually prefect it
+This is go-web-blog backend part,I want to use it as my personal blog, and I will gradually prefect it.